Stay Tuned for Weekly Updates

 Starting with studio headphones is fine—options like the Audio-Technica ATH-M40x provide a neutral sound for mixing and recording.
 Later, you can upgrade to studio monitors like Yamaha HS5s for more accurate playback.

-Headphones are useful for late-night sessions, while monitors give you a clearer idea of how your music will sound on other systems.
+• Monitors give a clearer idea of how your music will sound on other systems

-👉 Pro tip: Treat your room acoustics carefully—even a budget studio sounds better with some acoustic treatment or proper speaker placement.
+Pro tip: Treat your room acoustics carefully—even a budget studio sounds better with some acoustic treatment or proper speaker placement.

 5. MIDI Keyboard